 You have to understand the business side of things as well as the work side

 You may be the best hairdresser, website designer, interior decorator, or jewellery maker there ever was, but you are not going to succeed if you don’t understand how the business side of things works as well.
+For my line of work, I have to be super involved with Google Analytics, SEO rankings, Social Media Algorithms…. it can be pretty tedious.

 In fact, you could be a genius in these or any other field, but if you don’t understand the nature of the market you are working in and how to leverage your skills in your business’s favour, it’s unlikely you will be able to make a viable living.